2. Read The Rules

 Essays may not exceed the word limit--Data tables, charts, graphs, bibliographies, and acknowledgements are not included in the word count.
-In addition, each essay, including all appendices, tables, charts, drawings, etc., may not exceed 20 pages.
+In addition, each essay, including all appendices, tables, charts, photographs, etc., may not exceed 20 pages.
 All parts of the essay must be submitted on 8.5" x 11" single-sided white paper.
 All pages must be numbered.
 Essays should have at least a one-inch margin and must be typed double-spaced in an easily legible font of 12 point or larger.
+Bibliographies and in-text citations must follow the MLA format.
 Essays submitted in plastic binders, on disc, or on video will not be accepted.
-Important note: Keep all original artwork and photos.
+Important note: Keep all original artwork and photographs.
 If you are chosen as a winner, we will need these originals.

 - All essays MUST include photographs.
 All photographs must be taken by the student (except in the case where the student is in the photo).
-All artwork must be done by the student.
-If you have any questions regarding photos please contact the YNA administrator.
+All artwork and graphic must be the work of the student.
+If you have any questions regarding photographs or graphics please contact the YNA administrator.